Class Jsf32Random

 • setStateC

-Sets the third part of the state by casting the parameter to an int.
+Sets the third part of the state to the given int.

 Parameters: